-Definition 2: Affiliated later with a 'Sustainable' Level of compliance
+Definition 1: Associated with a 'Responsible' Level of compliance

-Sustainable Eel Standard Compliant activities, eg. fishing, have a net benefit on eel populations compared to there being no eel sector - eg. to there being no legal fishing.
+SEG standard compliant activities, e.g. fishing, make a positive contribution to eel populations compared to there being no eel sector - e.g. to there being no legal fishing.

-In this example, we consider that certified practices result in or contribute to a net benefit to eel populations than if there was no commercial activity for eel at all; ie. that the commercial sector actually provides a net benefit to eel stocks.
+In this example, we consider that certified practices result in or contribute to an increase in eel populations than if there was no commercial activity for eel at all; i.e. that the certified operator actually provides a positive contribution to eel stocks.
 This will seem counter-intuitive, particularly to those who aren't fully aware of the intricacies of the eel sector.
-The following describes the assumptions made to reach this assessment:
+The reasoning behind this is described below.